Sense of community: Definitions

-For Sarason, psychological sense of community is "the perception of similarity to others, an acknowledged interdependence with others, a willingness to maintain this interdependence by giving to or doing for others what one expects from them, and the feeling that one is part of a larger dependable and stable structure" (1974, p.
-157).
+For Sarason, psychological sense of community is "the perception of similarity to others, an acknowledged interdependence with others, a willingness to maintain this interdependence by giving to or doing for others what one expects from them, and the feeling that one is part of a larger dependable and stable structure".

-McMillan & Chavis (1986) define a sense of community as "a feeling that members have of belonging, a feeling that members matter to one another and to the group, and a shared faith that members' needs will be met through their commitment to be together."
+McMillan & Chavis define a sense of community as "a feeling that members have of belonging, a feeling that members matter to one another and to the group, and a shared faith that members' needs will be met through their commitment to be together."

-Gusfield (1975) identified two dimensions of community: territorial and relational.
+J.R.
+Gusfield identified two dimensions of community: territorial and relational.
 The relational dimension of community has to do with the nature and quality of relationships in that community, and some communities may even have no discernible territorial demarcation, as in the case of a community of scholars working in a particular specialty, who have some kind of contact and quality of relationship, but may live and work in disparate locations, perhaps even throughout the world.
-Other communities may seem to be defined primarily according to territory, as in the case of neighbourhoods, but even in such cases, proximity or shared territory cannot by itself constitute a community; the relational dimension is also essential.
+Other communities may seem to be defined primarily according to territory, as in the case of neighbourhoods or local communities, but even in such cases, proximity or shared territory cannot by itself constitute a community; the relational dimension is also essential.

-Factor analysis of their urban neighbourhoods questionnaire yielded two distinct factors that Riger and Lavrakas (1981) characterized as "social bonding" and "physical rootedness", very similar to the two dimensions proposed by Gusfield.
+Factor analysis of their urban neighbourhoods questionnaire yielded two distinct factors that Riger and Lavrakas characterized as "social bonding" and "physical rootedness", very similar to the two dimensions proposed by Gusfield.

-Early work on psychological sense of community was based on neighborhoods as the referent, and found a relationship between psychological sense of community and greater participation (Hunter, 1975; Wandersman & Giamartino, 1980), perceived safety (Doolittle & McDonald, 1978), ability to function competently in the community (Glynn, 1981), social bonding (Riger & Lavrakas, 1981), social fabric (strengths of interpersonal relationship) (Ahlbrandt & Cunningham, 1979), greater sense of purpose and perceived control (Bachrach & Zautra, 1985), and greater civic contributions (charitable contributions and civic involvement) (Davidson & Cotter, 1986).
+Early work on psychological sense of community was based on neighborhoods as the referent, and found a relationship between psychological sense of community and greater participation, perceived safety, ability to function competently in the community, social bonding, social fabric (strengths of interpersonal relationship), greater sense of purpose and perceived control, and greater civic contributions (charitable contributions and civic involvement).
 These initial studies lacked a clearly articulated conceptual framework, however, and none of the measures developed were based on a theoretical definition of psychological sense of community.

 Primary theoretical foundation: McMillan and Chavis

-McMillan & Chavis's (1986) theory (and instrument) are the most broadly validated and widely utilized in this area in the psychological literature.
-They prefer the abbreviated label "sense of community", and propose that sense of community is composed of four elements.
+McMillan & Chavis's theory (and instrument) are the most broadly validated and widely utilized in this area in the psychological literature.
+They prefer the abbreviated label "sense of community", and propose that sense of community is composed of four elements:

-Four elements of sense of community

-There are four elements of "sense of community" according to the McMillan & Chavis theory: